Gaddang people: Other folk-art traditions

-Three hundred years of Spanish/Catholic cultural dominion - followed by a nearly effective revolution - have almost completely diluted or even eradicated any useful pre-colonial literary, artistic or musical heritage of the lowland Cagayan peoples, including the Gaddang.
+Three hundred years of Spanish/Catholic cultural dominion – followed by a nearly effective revolution – have almost completely diluted or even eradicated any useful pre-colonial literary, artistic or musical heritage of the lowland Cagayan peoples, including the Gaddang.
 Although the less-affected arts of the Cordillerans and some of the islanders south of Luzon are well-researched, even sixty years of strong national and academic interest has failed to uncover much tangible knowledge about pre-Spanish Cagayan valley traditions in music, plastic, or performing arts.
 A review of Maria Lumicao-Lorca's 1984 book Gaddang Literature states that "documentation and research on minority languages and literature of the Philippines are meager" That understood, however, there does exist a considerable record of Gaddang interest and participation in Luzon-wide colonial traditions, examples being Pandanggo sa ilaw, cumparsasa, and Pasyon; while the rise of interest in a cultural patrimony has manifested in an annual Nueva Vizcaya Ammungan (Gaddang for 'gather') festival adopted in 2014 to replace the Ilokano-derived Panagyaman rice-festival.
 The festival has included an Indigenous Peoples Summer Workshop, which has provincial recognition and status.

 Some early 20th-century travelers report the use of gangsa in Isabela as well as among Paracelis Gaddang.
 This instrument was likely adopted from Cordilleran peoples, but provenance has not been established.
 The highlands Gaddang are also associated with the Turayen dance which is typically accompanied by gangsa.

 Most Gaddang seem fond of riddles, proverbs, and puns (refer to Lumicao-Lorca); they also keep their tongue alive with traditional songs (including many harana composed in the early parts of the 20th century).
-A well-known Gaddang language harana, revived in the 1970s and still popular today:
+A well-known Gaddang language harana, revived in the 1970s and retaining its popularity today: